anseki/grunt-task-helper/README.md

 ### <a name ="handlers">Handlers</a>
 taskHelper parses `files` components, and calls handlers at four timings.
 The flow may be changed by return value of handlers.
 You can specify *JavaScript Function* which you wrote, or a name of [builtin handler](#builtin-handlers).
-If you want, you can specify multiple handlers into a one timing by specifying array of these.
+If you want, you can specify multiple handlers into a timing by specifying array of these.

 Below are timings which call handlers, and how to specify each handlers.

 #### handlerByTask
 The handlers which were specified via `options.handlerByTask` are called per a task(target) before `files` components are parsed.
-This may be a one handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
+This may be a handler, or an array which includes multiple handlers. (see [Cycle of handlers](#cycle-handlers).)
 If *JavaScript Function* is specified, following arguments are assigned, and return value is the following meaning.

 ```js